 - White Elephant… the classic, bring a brand new gift (we suggest for $7 or less) or something used that is still useable.
 Do the gift exchange with two or three “steals” allowed.
 A message about “value” would fit in nicely.
 Something may not look great, but it may still be used for a great purpose.
 Tie this into Christ redeeming something that has no value (dead) but now has eternal purpose!

 - The Christmas Formal… Parents or lay leadership provide a fancy dinner.
 Students get dressed up, but the rule is that everything they wear must be borrowed or purchased at a thrift shop.
-This is not a “date” event, everything is done in groups or tribes (i.e. “9th grade guys”).
+This is not a “date” event, everything is done in groups (i.e. “9th grade guys”).
 Have someone build a backdrop/Christmas scene for the pictures.
 Have students provide the talent for the evening (music, skits, poetry, etc.) and tie a gospel message around what we “expect” with a formal and what was expected by the Israelites with their messiah (a formal, political king).

 - Two Minute Movie… Students in small groups pick and perform a Christmas movie in two minutes or less.
 You can do this an impromptu event (split into groups that evening and give 20 minutes to prepare) or something students do and prepare for for a week or two before (get unchurched friends to help).
 You can even invite students to do via video.
 The night of the event you’ll want to have someone share the Best Story ever in about a two minute time frame as well!